Sports Coach Logo Sports Coach Training Principles Fitness Components

 Humidifier

-If you wake up with dry, itchy skin, a humidifier can also be a big help.
+If you wake up with dry, itchy skin, a humidifier can also help.
 It improves your skin's ability to keep moisture in, which means you are less likely to toss and turn because of skin irritations.

 Weighted Blanket

-If your anxiety causes you to have difficulty falling asleep, a weighted blanket might be the perfect solution.
-Weighted blankets place extra pressure on the body that helps you feel calm and secure.
-This pressure encourages serotonin production to naturally lift your mood and increase melatonin, the hormone that tells your body it is time to rest.
+If your anxiety makes falling asleep difficult, a weighted blanket might be the perfect solution.
+Weighted blankets place extra pressure on the body, helping you feel calm and secure.
+This pressure encourages serotonin production, naturally lifting your mood and increasing melatonin, the hormone that tells your body it is time to rest.

 Essential Oil Diffuser

-If you are looking for a natural remedy for your insomnia, essential oils are the way to go.
+Essential oils are the way to go if you are looking for a natural remedy for your insomnia.
 Start diffusing them a few hours before bed to calm your mind and signal that it is time to rest.
 Diffusing oils like lavender, chamomile, ylang-ylang, and sweet marjoram will help lower your blood pressure and promote a good night's sleep.

 White Noise Machine

-A white noise machine is an excellent device for people who live in busy cities or areas with a lot of noise at night.
+A white noise machine is an excellent device for people living in busy cities or areas with a lot of noise at night.
 The device creates electric hums that help block these noises and lull you to sleep.
-Most machines come with various sound and volume options, so you can adjust the levels to fit your personal preferences.
+Most machines have various sound and volume options, so you can adjust the levels to fit your preferences.

 Electric Fan

 If you are not a fan of white noise but still need to block out sound to get a good night's sleep, an electric fan is another good option.
-Make sure you buy one that is loud enough to block the noise and will not have the opposite effect and keep you up all night.
+Ensure you buy one loud enough to block the noise; it will not have the opposite effect and will keep you up all night.

-Fans also come with the bonus of cooling down your bedroom.
-Most people's ideal night-time temperatureis around 19 degrees Celsius (67 degrees Fahrenheit).
+Fans also get the bonus of cooling down their bedrooms.
+Most people's ideal night-time temperature is around 19 degrees Celsius (67 degrees Fahrenheit).
 If you do not have an air conditioner (or do not want it to run all night), use a fan to bring down the temperature at night.

 Blackout Curtains

 Look for curtains that can be adjusted to fit different window sizes and easily attached and detached.
-That way, you can take them down if you are travelling and get a good night's sleep no matter where you go.
+That way, you can take them down if you are travelling and get a good night's sleep anywhere.

 Temperature Control Mattress Cover

 If you are sensitive to temperature changes and often have difficulty staying cool at night, a mattress cover with a temperature control system is the perfect solution.
-These tools can easily be adjusted to be warmer or cooler and help regulate your temperature while you sleep.
+These tools can easily be adjusted to be warmer or cooler and help regulate your sleep temperature.

-If you are always fighting with your partner over the temperature in your bedroom, you can both use these covers so that you can each enjoy your preferred level of warmth or coolness.
+If you and your partner always fight over the temperature in your bedroom, you can both use these covers to enjoy your preferred level of warmth or coolness.

-Slumber Secrets provides advice on the best sleep temperature, which depends on many factors.
+Slumber Secrets advises on the best sleep temperature, which depends on many factors.

 Blue-Blocking Glasses

-You have probably heard it a million times by now but watching TV or staring at a computer or smartphone screen before bed will keep you wired and hinder your ability to fall asleep.
+You have probably heard it a million times, but watching TV or staring at a computer or smartphone screen before bed will keep you wired and hinder your ability to fall asleep.

 In a perfect world, everyone would turn off all their devices at least three hours before bedtime.
 That is not likely in this day and age, though.
 If you must use a device before bed to help you wind down, wear some blue-blocking glasses to help counteract the blue light from the screen.

-The glasses are made with an orange-coloured lens that blocks out some light and prevents you from feeling wide awake after watching TV or scrolling through social media.
+The glasses have an orange lens that blocks out some light and prevents you from feeling wide awake after watching TV or scrolling through social media.
 They are not perfect, and it is still best to limit your screen use.
-But, they will take some of the edges off and help you sleep better than you would without them.
+But they will take some of the edge off and help you sleep better than you would without them.

-You can also look into the settings on your smartphone or another mobile device to see if there is a "Nightshift" mode you can switch on at bedtime that emits a warmer light.
+You can also check the settings on your smartphone or other mobile device to see if there is a "Nightshift" mode that emits a warmer light and can be switched on at bedtime.

 Fitness Tracker

-Many fitness trackers come with a unique feature that tracks your sleep and gives you information about the duration and quality.
-Newer models can even tell you how much time you spent in deep, light, and REM sleep.
+Many fitness trackers have a unique feature that tracks your sleep and gives you information about its duration and quality.
+Newer models can even tell you how much time you spend in deep, light, and REM sleep.

-As a bonus, many trackers have an alarm function that wakes you up with a gentle vibration.
-This is much more pleasant for most people than an audible alarm and will make waking up in the morning a more positive experience.
+As a bonus, many trackers have an alarm function that gives you a gentle vibration.
+It is much more pleasant for most people than an audible alarm and will make waking up in the morning a more positive experience.

 Conclusion